Ed Meads: Western Ontario

 After graduating from Michigan, Meads enrolled in medical school at the University of Western Ontario (UWO).
 He played football at the center position for the UWO football team in 1957.
 At the conclusion of the season, Meads was selected by the Canadian Press, coaches, and sports writers as a first-team player on the Senior Intercollegiate Football Union 1957 all-star team.
 He also helped lead the Western Ontario Mustangs to the 1957 Canadian national football championship and was named the 1957 most valuable player.

 Meads played for UWO again in 1958, but suffered a concussion.
 UWO's head coach John Metras refused to let Meads remain on the team out of concern that Meads could suffer a further injury.
 Meads later spoke about Metras: "He was a very caring and sensitive coach whose exterior belied the interior feeling and warmth he had for his players."

-Later years
+Later life

 Meads became a doctor in the 1960s.
 In the late 1960s, he joined the United States Army Medical Corps.
 Serving with the rank of Major, he was chief of surgery at field hospitals during the Vietnam War.
 He received a Bronze Star Medal in 1969.
 After his discharge from the U.S. military, Meads settled in London, Ontario.
 He was the chief of surgery at St. Joseph Hospital from 1980 to 1990.
 He was also a professor of surgery at UWO for 34 years.

 In 2010, Meads became one of the inaugural inductees into the Oxford Athletic Hall of Fame.
 He has also been inducted into the UWO Athletics Hall of Fame.